bvezilic/Variational-autoencoder/README.md

 ```

 `mu` and `logvar` are standard fully connected layers that will represent mean and log-variance, respectfully.
 Using outputs of these layers will be then used to sample latent variable `z`.
-A couple of things before we
-can sample `z`:
+To sample from `z` it's firstly necessary to:
 1. compute `std` from `logvar`
 2. sample from the normal distribution to get `eps`